polyadic/funcky/SupportPolicy.md

 We support the all the activly supported modern Framworks, .NET Standard 2.1, 2.0 And.NET 4.8+

-* We only remove support for tagrgetframeworks on major version changes, to avoid breaking changes for the consumers.
+* We only remove support for target frameworks on major version changes, to avoid breaking changes for the consumers.

 ## Testing